Format converter · Laser · CNC · Plasma

 Convert DWG to DXF that actually cuts.

-See where auto-trace breaks — then let a human deliver closed-path, kerf-aware DXF your laser or router runs without errors.
+Trace it free below to see where auto-trace breaks — then let a human deliver closed-path, kerf-aware DXF your laser or router runs without errors.

 The short answer

-Order the human redraw →Or try the free tracer first
+Order the human redraw

-Why an auto-trace isn't enough
+Why the free trace isn't enough

 DWG is messy.
 Your laser or router needs clean geometry.